nyc-crh/site/content/gallery/black-panthers-2.md

 - Asian American people
 - organizing
 questions:
-- Why is education important to the Black Panther Party?
+- Why was education important to the Black Panther Party?
 - >
- George Miller signs the letter “yours for unity, power, and self determination.”
+ George Miller signed the letter “yours for unity, power, and self determination.”
 How do you see these themes reflected in the text of the letter?
 - >
  Why do you think the party chose a “shut down,” or a boycott, of schools as their form of protest?
 ---